 Using the Vent

 When the weather is very cold outside and you would just like to let some cool air into the room, open the air conditioner vent.
 Turn on the "Fan Only" function to circulate some of the outside air into the room.
 The vent allows an opening from the room to the outside through the air conditioner and is used to expel stagnant air from the room and bring in fresh air.

 Handling Coil Freeze-Over

 If you choose to use the air conditioner to cool a room when the outside temperature is low, any condensation that naturally accumulates on the cooling coil inside the unit can freeze.
-When the coils freeze over, the air flowing through the unit fails to cool, though you might still feel air blowing through the louvers.
+When the coils freeze over, the air flowing through the unit fails to cool, although you might still feel air blowing through the louvers.

 Whitney Houston began writing in 2006.
 Her work has been published in "BUST" and PaperDolls magazines.
 Houston attended St. Edward's University, graduating with a Bachelor of Arts in photocommunications (photography and digital imaging).